tcardonne/docker-github-runner/README.md

 GitHub allows developpers to run GitHub Actions workflows on your own runners.
 This Docker image allows you to create your own runners on Docker.

-This Docker Image is still under development: the linking process works but as it uses the Debian Buster image as a base, some actions may not work.

 For now, there is only a Debian Buster image, but I may add more variants in the future.
+Feel free to create an issue if you want another base image.

 ## Important notes
-As stated in the [documentation](https://help.github.com/en/github/automating-your-workflow-with-github-actions/about-self-hosted-runners) :
-> "GitHub Actions is currently in limited public beta and is subject to change.
-We strongly recommend that you do not use this feature for high-value workflows and content during the beta period".

-Also, GitHub [recommends](https://help.github.com/en/github/automating-your-workflow-with-github-actions/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories) that you do **NOT** use self-hosted runners with public repositories, for security reasons.
+GitHub [recommends](https://help.github.com/en/github/automating-your-workflow-with-github-actions/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories) that you do **NOT** use self-hosted runners with public repositories, for security reasons.

 ## Usage